FREE Personal Injury Claims Quiz

 Lost Wages and Loss of Potential Income

 A plaintiff can also pursue compensation for wages that have already been lost because of his or her injury.
 Being seriously injured frequently requires recovering in the hospital.
-Some victims have to undergo multiple surgeries, and extended hospital stays.
-All of the recovery time prevents a plaintiff from being able to work to support himself or herself.
-Additionally, when a plaintiff becomes permanently injured, it can have long-lasting effects.
-The plaintiff may not return to work and may suffer a temporary or permanent loss of potential income.
-This can be devastating for a family, especially if the injured victim was the primary wage earner.
+Some victims have to undergo multiple surgeries and extended hospital stays.
+All of this recovery time can prevent a plaintiff from being able to work to support their household.

 Pain and Suffering

-Plaintiffs are entitled to request compensation for the pain and suffering they have endured due to the premises liability accident.
+Plaintiffs are entitled to request compensation for their pain and suffering due to a premises liability accident.
 Pain and suffering can include a wide range of things, including the actual physical pain of the injury, shock, grief, anxiety, and other forms of anguish related to the injury or the situation.
-Plaintiffs can also request compensation for loss of consortium, including the loss of support, love, nurturing, and physical contact that may be lost due to the plaintiff’s injuries.
-Finally, plaintiffs can obtain compensation for emotional distress caused by dealing with a new lifestyle due to their personal injuries.

 Ask a Question,